rstacruz/nanomonk/README.nano.md

   monk install haml ohm
   monk install quietbacktrace override spawn ffaker stories contest --test

-And some useful extras (most of there are used in the Sinefunc skeleton):
+And you can also add in some useful extras (most of there are used in the Sinefunc skeleton):

   monk install sinatra-minify sinatra-helpers sinatra-i18n sinatra-security rtopia monk install pagination less sinatra-minify jquery